shotgunsoftware/developer.shotgunsoftware.com/docs/en/shotgun.md

 # Shotgun Development

 Managing a production takes a lot of work to keep all the moving pieces in sync.
+This is a test.

 Use our Shotgun REST API or Python API to connect directly to your data, the Event Trigger Framework to automate repetitive tasks, and Action Menu Items to launch your apps directly from Shotgun's web interface.